bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ### Modify trinity
 *   Call syscall through c library
 *   Add the missing struct in syscall
-*   Add jprobe hooks for capturing the argument of syscall
+*   Add jprobe hooks for capturing the arguments of syscall
 *   Add or Change some output message for script

 ???